xamcost/xamcost.github.io/src/projects/sedimark.md

 - project management: leading the marketplace developers team, coordinating with other partners, and ensuring the project is delivered on time and within budget.
 - architecture design: coordinating with other partners to design the overall Sedimark architecture, ensuring it meets the project's requirements and the constraints of each partner.
 - frontend development contributor: to build a user-friendly interface for the marketplace, designed with [Figma](https://www.figma.com/), implemented with [Next.js](https://nextjs.org/).
+- backend development contributor: providing feedback to improve the backend components of the marketplace, and contribute to their implementation (mainly in **Rust** and **Python**).
 - devops:
   - hosting the marketplace and other fundamental Sedimark components in a Kubernetes cluster we managed in our own servers.
   - setting up a CI/CD pipelines to ensure the marketplace is always up-to-date and secure.
-  - but also as an administrator of the [Sedimark GitHub organization](https://github.com/Sedimark), providing runners and managing repositories.
+  - but also as an administrator of the [Sedimark GitHub organization](https://github.com/Sedimark), providing runners for CI/CD jobs and managing repositories.